 A Lack of Motivation

 The motivation to make a purchase decision comes from two things – need and urgency.
 If your prospects say, “this product will not help us,” maybe they are right, or perhaps you need to listen and help them figure out the very need they have missed.
-A good way to track the prospects’ needs and overcoming objections is to use layered and open-ended questions.
+A good way to track the prospects’ needs and overcoming objections in sales is to use layered and open-ended questions.
 Get to know their goals, values, challenges and use them to demonstrate the unmet value and how your product or service will help.

 On the other hand, a lack of urgency will have your prospect debate on how your timing is wrong or why you should wait for a couple of months or years, etc. To tackle this objection, you want to know your clients’ competing priorities, short and long-term objectives, pressing pain points, etc. Highlighting these areas can help both of you discover the urgent need to deploy your products/services for their own good.